Do something big

 The mission of Big Brothers Big Sisters is to create and support one-to-one mentoring relationships that ignite the power and promise of youth.

-Big Brothers Big Sisters of Southern Lake Michigan Region (BBBS-SLMR) focuses on one-to-one, community-based mentoring relationships, which help youth in the program develop confidence, competency, and caring.
+Big Brothers Big Sisters of Southern Lake Michigan Region (BBBS-SLMR) focuses on one-to-one mentoring relationships, which help children in the program build self-esteem, confidence and resilience.

 Who is the Little?

-The Little is a youth in need of a consistent, supportive, positive friend in their life.
-The youth is between the ages of 6 and 18.
-Once a youth is matched, the relationship can continue until he or she graduates high school.
+The Little is a child or young adult in need of a consistent, supportive, positive friend in their life.
+Eligible youth are between the ages of 6 and 18.
+Once a child is matched, the relationship can continue until they graduate high school.

 Who is the Big?

-The Big Brothers or Big Sister is a mature, responsible volunteer who seeks to make an impact in the life of a youth by providing a caring and positive friendship.
+The Big is a mature, responsible volunteer who seeks to make an impact in the life of a child by providing a caring and positive friendship.
 There are not any occupational, religious, or educational requirements.
 A Big may be of any age, race, religion, sex, or marital status.

 How often do Bigs and Littles meet?